Chat with us, powered by LiveChat

 EAP: English for Academic Purposes

-When students reach a high level of General English proficiency and want to study at university, they need to learn specific academic skills like referencing, paraphrasing and using formal academic vocabulary.
+It supports students to learn specific academic skills like referencing, paraphrasing and using formal academic vocabulary.
 EAP courses are usually university-based and focused on developing these skills in an academic context through writing essays, reading academic articles, listening to lectures and preparing formal presentations.
-If you’re interested in learning more about EAP, the professional body BALEAP provides support for professional development in this area.
+To find out more about EAP, the professional body BALEAP supports development in this area.

 ESP: English for Specific Purposes

-There are a plethora of reasons why people may need to learn English for their work, and a huge number of industries require their employees to know specialist vocabulary relevant to their employment context.
-Airline English, English for healthcare professionals, legal English, military English, construction, manufacturing, and production… The list goes on.
-Chances are that if there is an industry, there is a need for related English language learning.
+There are a plethora of reasons why people may need to learn English for their work, and a number of industries require their employees to know specialist vocabulary relevant to their employment context – Airline English, English for healthcare professionals, legal English, military English, construction, manufacturing, and production.
+FlashAcademy’s Leap provides workplaces with a solution to these challenges through co-designing specific modules for the workplace.